cyb0rgdoll/ISC2-cc/README.md

 -	Guarantees delivery through the destination system acknowledging receipt
 -	Widely used for critical applications (email , web traffic etc)

-2. User Datagram Protocol (UDP)
+**2. User Datagram Protocol (UDP)**

 	-	Connectionless Protocol, not connection-oriented
 	-	Lightweight
 	-	Does NOT use Three-Way Handshake
 	-	System basically send data off to each other blindly, hoping that it is received on the other end
 	-	Does not perform acknowledgments
 	-	Does not guarantee delivery
 	-	It's often used for voice and video applications where guaranteed delivery is not essential.
 Every single packet doesn't have to reach the destination for video and voice to be comprehensible.

-OSI (Open Systems Interconnection) Model -  Describes networks as having 7 different layers
+**OSI (Open Systems Interconnection) Model -  Describes networks as having 7 different layers**

 Layer 1: Physical Layer
 -	Responsible for sending bits over the network